GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h3>SoC: Separation of Concerns vs SRP: Single Responsibility Principle</h3>
     <p>
         For a moment I thought these two were the same...maybe you did to.
-The fact is that the SRP is a principle that is about how many things our classes and modules are responsible and the SoC is about what things a module is responsible.
+The fact is that the SRP is a principle that is about <strong>how many things our classes and modules are responsible</strong> and the SoC is about <strong>what things a set of elements of a module is responsible for</strong>.
         A module can be anything inside the application.
 It can be a Microservice, a layer from a Architectural point of view, a package, source files, classes...
         The SRP can be be used as a guideline for those things too <strong>but</strong> it is intended to be used as a guideline for designing classes and modules (source files in some promming languages, for instance, python).
     </p>